 - Minimum scores on the TOEFL or IELTS exam as listed in the table below.

 Note that TOEFL/IELTS required for Graduate Teaching Assistantships may exceed those listed below, in accordance with the NDSU English Language Proficiency requirements found in the NDSU Graduate Bulletin.

 Note: If the number of qualified applicants exceeds the number of graduate student positions available, the requirements to gain admission may exceed those listed above.

 In special circumstances, a student not meeting the requirements listed above may be conditionally admitted if he/she is supported by a faculty member and satisfies the minimum admission requirements set forth by the NDSU Graduate School.

-- B.S. degree in mechanical engineering or a related field.
+- B.S. degree in mechanical engineering or related field.

 - Satisfying one or more of the following criteria:

-- earning at least a 3.0 (on a scale of 4.0) GPA as an undergraduate, or
+- Earning at least a 3.0 (on a 4.0 scale) GPA as an undergraduate, or

 - International students must meet the same requirements for GPA, GRE and TOEFL/IELTS scores as listed above for M.S. applicants.